Skip to content

 Skills are markdown files that teach Claude the Ranger workflow.
 They cover four scenarios:

-1. Starting a session: check for existing features before creating new ones
+1. Starting a session: check for existing feature reviews before creating new ones

-2. Creating a feature: write checklist items as E2E test scenarios, not TODO lists
+2. Creating a feature review: write scenarios as E2E test scenarios, not TODO lists

-3. Verifying a feature: run browser verification and interpret results
+3. Verifying a feature review: run browser verification and interpret results

 4. Addressing feedback: read reviewer comments, fix code, and re-verify